Noroff-FEU-Assignments/project-exam-1-bjarte1234567/README.md

 To run the app, run the following commands:

-visit this site to open it. https://grand-narwhal-b1d5fe.netlify.app/
+visit this site to open it. https://ornate-mousse-aad4ff.netlify.app/index.html

 ## Contributing

-If you want to contribute to the project, you can send me a mail, and we can discuss it further from there.
-My mail is BjarteWork@hotmail.com
+If you want to contribute to the project, you can visit this site: https://ornate-mousse-aad4ff.netlify.app/contact.html. fill out the contact form and tell me you want to contribute

 ## Contact